BrandonXLF/save-and-execute/README.md

 ## Developing

 `se` is built using Cargo and Rust.
-Once those are installed run `cargo install` to install dependencies and `cargo run` to run the app.
+Once those are installed run `cargo run` to run the app and `cargo build --release` to build a release version.
 See Cargo for more options.

 The Windows installer is built from `install.iss` with Inno Setup.